trailofbits/gosentry/README.md

 [![integration tests](https://github.com/kevin-valerio/gosentry/actions/workflows/go.yml/badge.svg?branch=master)](https://github.com/kevin-valerio/gosentry/actions/workflows/go.yml)

-gosentry is a security-focused fork of the Go toolchain.
-In a _very_ simple phrasing, it's copy of the Go compiler that finds bugs.
-If you are a security researcher auditing Go codebases, you should probably use this tool and consider it as a great swiss-knife.
+gosentry is a security-focused fork of the Go toolchain, integrating numerous features for state-of-the-art fuzzing campaigns on Go codebases.
+If you were using `go test -fuzz` before, you should use gosentry as a replacement.
+It comes with various fuzzing improvements and bug detectors that are not present natively in the Go toolchain.
+See TLDR; below.

 **TLDR (features and options)**: